 After Māori moved to urban areas stronger protests began about treaty breaches, part of a Māori political and cultural renaissance.

 Tribunal and negotiations

 The Waitangi Tribunal was set up in 1975 to hear claims about Crown breaches of the treaty.
-From 1985 the tribunal could hear claims relating to breaches dating back to 1840, and issued reports on these claims.
+From 1985 the tribunal could hear claims relating to breaches dating back to 1840, and it issued reports on these claims.